DrWarpMan/softether-vpn-installation-script/README.md

 4. Clone: `git clone https://github.com/DrWarpMan/softether-vpn-installation-script.git`
 5. Cd into the directory: `cd softether-vpn-installation-script`
 6. Setup permissions: `chmod +x ./install.sh`
-7. Run: `./install.sh`
+7. Run: `./install.sh` and put in your credentials or just press ENTER to generate them for you

-8. If everything goes well, the script will give you credentials at the end of the execution.
+If the installation was successful, you can use the credentials the script gave you to login.
+VPN server is set to be automatically started at boot, and also is automatically running after the script finishes.

 These commands are to be used with Oracle Cloud VPS:
 ```